godarklight/DarkMultiPlayer/README.md

 Specify a custom screenshot directory.
 This directory must exist in order to be used.
 Leave blank to store it in Universe.

+####autonuke
+Specify in minutes how often /nukeksc automatically runs.
+0 = Disabled

+####autodekessler
+Specify in minutes how often /dekessler automatically runs.
+0 = Disabled

+####numberofasteroids
+How many untracked asteroids to spawn into the universe.
+0 = Disabled

+####consoleidentifier
+Specify the name that will appear when you send a message using the server's console.

+####servermotd
+Specify the server's MOTD (message of the day).

 ##Mods